aws-samples/amazon-sagemaker-modeldb-sync/README.md

 ![Alt text](docs/tags.png?raw=true "Tags")

+#### Tags

+All of the following tags must exist in your Training Job in order for the sync to be successful.
+If you don't want a training job to be syncronized you can ommit the MODEL_DB_SYNC key while continuing to tag training jobs with other metadata.
+This is useful if you are reusing existing keys and want to indendently control flagging some training jobs to sync, and others to not sync.

-    * Key: MODEL_DB_SYNC Value: [Key Must Exist to Sync, Any Value Accepted]
+    * Key: MODEL_DB_SYNC Value: [Any Value Accepted]
     * Key: MODEL_DB_PROJECT_NAME Value: [Project Name]
     * Key: MODEL_DB_PROJECT_USER Value: [Project User Name]
     * Key: MODEL_DB_PROJECT_DESC Value: [Project Description]
     * Key: MODEL_DB_MODEL_NAME Value: [Model Name]
     * Key: MODEL_DB_MODEL_TYPE Value: [Model Type]

+#### Customizing

-NOTE: Tag keys are configurable by overriding the parameter corresponding to the tag you'd like to customize.
+Tag keys are configurable by overriding the CloudFormation parameter corresponding to the tag you'd like to customize when deploying the solution.
 This can be useful if you'd like to use tags that already exist on your training jobs.

 * TagModelDBSync = MODEL_DB_SYNC
 * TagModelDBProjectName = MODEL_DB_PROJECT_NAME